etsy/Sahale/CONTRIBUTING.md

 # Contribute
-These are the basic steps for contributing to statsd-jvm-profiler:
+These are the basic steps for contributing to Sahale:

 1. Fork from [the master branch](https://github.com/etsy/Sahale)
 2. Make your changes